kenny-kelley/fedora-config/README.md

 sudo dnf install vim tmux htop neofetch gnome-tweaks plank
 ```

+*Plank* is a macOS-like dock.
+I always add it to the Startup Applications list in *GNOME Tweaks*.

 ## Installing the DejaVu fonts pack
 You can install the DejaVu fonts pack (and refresh the font cache) like this:
 ```bash